 Business Internships in Dublin, Ireland

-Cultural activities for the program typically include Irish sports, a trip to the West of Ireland including the Cliffs of Moher and Galway, and a Hop on Hop off bus tour so you can experience Dublic - have a pint at the Guinness Storehouse, see the magnificent library at Trinity College, view 1000 year old bog mummies, sip Irish whiskey at the old Jameson Distillery, listen to Irish music in a local pub, look inside the prison cells of Kilmainham Goal where the political prisoners of the 1916 Rebellion were executed, and eat fresh, hot fish and chips.
+Cultural activities for the program typically include Irish sports, a trip to the West of Ireland including the Cliffs of Moher and Galway, and a Hop on Hop off bus tour so you can experience Dublin - visit the Guinness Storehouse, see the magnificent library at Trinity College, view 1000 year old bog mummies, learn about Irish whiskey at the old Jameson Distillery, listen to Irish music in a local pub, look inside the prison cells of Kilmainham Goal where the political prisoners of the 1916 Rebellion were executed, and eat fresh, hot fish and chips.
 Program size is limited and applications are accepted on a rolling basis, so early applications are highly recommended.

 Objectives of the Program: